killerswan/triad/README.md

-Kevin Cantu, June 2012
+Kevin Cantu, July 2012

-This password generator uses scrypt's hash function to choose several words from a given source of vocabulary.
+This password generator uses scrypt's hash function to choose several words using a given source of vocabulary, given only two keyphrases.

 In the special case where one of the characters of the second password is a number, bytes of capitalized hex (e.g. 'C7') will be inserted